Asian stocks rose across the board on Thursday, tracking an overnight rally on Wall Street.

 Asian share markets benefited as the immediate drag from the Brexit vote began to ebb on Wednesday.

 Wall Street bounced back on Tuesday as investors sought cheap assets after a two-day equities rout.

 Gold may stand at the start of a major bull market if the UK’s Brexit vote proves to be a forerunner of greater instability.

 As markets tumble after last week’s Brexit vote, foreigners buy South African shares at the fastest pace in more than seven years.

 British shares rebounded on Tuesday after a depressing decline in the past two sessions.

-South Africa’s rand traded a touch firmer against the dollar on Wednesday morning.
+South Africa’s rand finds firmer footing against the dollar on Tuesday morning.